Allan4865/Allan4865/README.md

 - 🔭 I'm a student at "Escuela Politécnica Nacional"

-- 🌱 I’m currently learning Cloud Comuter
+- 🌱 I’m currently learning Cloud Computer

 - 👯 I’m looking to collaborate on interesting projects